 Excessive damp is not only unpleasant but also a threat to health.
 People spending time in damp and mouldy environments are at an increased risk for numerous health problems such as respiratory conditions, asthma or even chest infections.

-There are a few simple steps you can use to identify the causes of damp and mould in your work environment.
+You can use a few simple steps to identify the causes of damp and mould in your work environment.

-Common damp and mould causes in the workplace and how to solve them
+Common damp and mould causes and how to solve them

 1. Wet shoes, coats and umbrellas

-Work environments such as open plan offices have a number of employees arriving at the same time every day.
+Work environments such as open-plan offices have many employees arriving at the same time every day.

-During the cold and rainy months this can mean that a high number of wet shoes and coats enter the building each day.
-If the office space is not well ventilated or doesn’t have a practical method of drying clothes, then it can lead to condensation on the windows which is one step away from mould.
+During the cold and rainy months, many wet shoes and coats enter the building each day.
+If the office space is not well ventilated or doesn’t have a practical method of drying clothes, it can lead to condensation on the windows, which is one step away from mould.

-How to remove damp and mould caused by shoes and coats
+How to stop mould caused by damp shoes and coats

-It is important that the air has enough space to circulate.
-Keeping the lobby area well ventilated will allow water vapour to circulate and disperse, rather than collect on windows and walls.
+The air must have enough space to circulate.
+Keeping the lobby area well ventilated will allow water vapour to circulate and disperse rather than collect on windows and walls.

-Installing an extractor fan or dehumidifier in this area of the office will remove the humidity from the air thereby preventing mould setting in.
+Installing an extractor fan or dehumidifier in this office area will remove the air’s humidity, thereby preventing mould from setting in.

 2. Rainwater spilling from a blocked gutter through to the window frames

 Sometimes external factors are just as powerful as the internal ones.
-If the office building is slightly older and not properly insulated against humidity, then rain can be really damaging to the indoor environment.
+If the office building is slightly older and not adequately insulated against humidity, rain can be really damaging to the indoor environment.

-How to remove damp and mould caused by rain
+How to stop mould caused by rain and damp

-The first step is to provide adequate ventilation in order to dry the air as quickly as possible.
+The first step is to provide adequate ventilation to dry the air as quickly as possible.
 It is highly advisable to use dehumidifiers to remove the moisture from the air.

-Next it is important to identify whether the affected areas are safe to be managed without professional help.
+Next, it is essential to identify whether the affected areas are safe to be managed without professional help.

-Remember that mould is a living bacteria and removing it should be done in a safe way to avoid personal exposure to microscopic mould pores.
+Remember that mould is a living bacteria, and removing it should be done safely to avoid personal exposure to microscopic mould spores.
 Skin or eye contact with mould can be dangerous to your health.
 Make sure you use a protective mask and gloves to prevent spreading the mould pores across the entire building.

-If the mould is caused by sewage or contaminated water and keeps coming back, then it is advisable to seek the help of a professional, who can undertake a chemical disinfection of the area.
+Suppose the mould is caused by sewage or contaminated water and keeps coming back.
+In that case, it is advisable to seek a professional who can undertake chemical disinfection of the area.